Depo-Provera Meningioma Side Effects Significantly Increased Among Women Over 31: Study

 Depo-Provera-Lawsuit-Settlement

-In the new study, Dr. Tianqi Xiao and colleagues conducted a retrospective, population-based cohort analysis using data from more than 10 million women in the TriNetX database.
+In a new study released this week, Dr. Tianqi Xiao and colleagues conducted a retrospective, population-based cohort analysis using data from more than 10 million women in the TriNetX database.
 They compared meningioma incidence rates among women who received Depo-Provera injections, took an oral version of the drug, used other forms of birth control such as oral contraceptives, IUDs, progestin-only pills or subdermal implants, and those who did not use birth control at all.

 The researchers found that those who received Depo-Provera injections faced a 2.43-fold higher risk of developing intracranial meningiomas compared to women who did not use the drug.
 The danger was concentrated among women who began treatment after age 31, or used the shots for more than four years, the equivalent of at least 16 injections.